advice on spam

 My current recommendations

-For e-mail pre-processors I recommend MailWasher and POPFile.
-They are useful if your existing e-mail program doesn't offer spam detection but you want to keep using it.
-For e-mail software which includes spam detection I recommend the e-mail facilities of the Opera browser; and the Mozilla Foundation's Thunderbird e-mail program.
+For e-mail pre-processors I recommend POPFile.
+It is useful if your existing e-mail program doesn't offer spam detection but you want to keep using it.
+For e-mail software which includes spam detection I recommend the e-mail facilities of the Vivaldi browser.

 These are programs that you run before your main e-mail software and which attempt to detect spam.
 They either allow you to delete the spam or they flag it so that your main e-mail software can deal with it appropriately.